Are you blasting off with an outer space theme in your preschool classroom this year? 🚀 You need to check out these five preschool space activities!

 Using the theme of outer space isn’t always a relatable theme – I’m mean it’s not like we go there as a field trip (at least not yet!).
 But, a space theme becomes is engaging to young children because of the mystery and fascination of the far, far away.

-Many fun and engaging learning activities can be done during a Space theme.
-Centers are especially engaging - I love to create a Rocketship in the dramatic play center, add black aquarium rocks and toy planets and astronauts in the sensory tub and add both fiction and non-fiction books to the library.
+Fun and engaging learning can be done with Preschool Space activities.
+Centers are especially engaging – I love to create a Rocketship in the dramatic play center, add black aquarium rocks and toy planets and astronauts in the sensory tub and add both fiction and non-fiction books to the library.

 Small Group & Large Group Space Lesson Plan Ideas: